jacob-parra/jpprojects/index.md

 # Homelab Projects

-This site documents my homelab experiments, infrastructure, and lessons learned.
+This site documents my homelab projects, infrastructure, and lessons learned.
+It shares the culmination of my research, practice and troubleshooting.

 ## Projects
 - [Tailscale VPN](/jpprojects/projects/tailscale)